A History of Elysian Park’s Victory Memorial Grove

 The original dedication in 1921.

 Once the new site was established, improvements came much more quickly.
-On Armistice Day 1920, poppy seeds from Flanders were sewn by members of the American Legion as well as residents of the area.
+On Armistice Day 1920, poppy seeds from Flanders were sown by members of the American Legion as well as residents of the area.
 Walking paths were designed and a flagpole was planned to be put in the ground so that "people, when they visit the spot, will know and appreciate it."
-More trees were planted, including thirteen bought by Captain Walter Brinkop in tribute to the men who lost their lives under his command.
+More trees were planted, including thirteen bought by Captain Walter Brinkop, one for each of the men who lost their lives under his command.
 A plaque for the entryway of the site was designed by local sculptress Julia Bracken Wendt, but was unfortunately never cast in bronze.

-Meanwhile, the DAR ladies quickly raised the money and went forward with erecting their monument.
+Meanwhile, the DAR ladies quickly raised the necessary funds and moved forward with erecting their monument.
 The granite marker was from a California quarry and the chiseling was done by the Lane Brothers, a local company of the time that specialized in stonework.
 The bronze tablet was designed by artist Mr. W.A.
 Sharp.
-Besides the twenty-one names listed (there is one omission likely occurring with Frank Davis's mother not getting his name in before the deadline to cast - he was remembered in the dedication program and booklet), six shields sit on the borders.
-They represent the Army, the Navy, Aviation, the Red Cross, the state shield and the insignia of DAR.
+Besides the twenty-one names listed (there is one omission due to Frank Davis's mother not getting his name in before the deadline to cast—he was instead remembered in the dedication program and booklet), six shields sit on the borders.
+They represent the Army, the Navy, Aviation, the Red Cross, the state shield, and the insignia of DAR.
 Above everything is an eagle, the national symbol of guardianship.
-With much pomp and circumstance, the monument was dedicated on Flag Day, June 14th, 1921.
+With much pomp and circumstance, the monument was dedicated on Flag Day, June 14, 1921.
 In her opening speech, State Vice-Regent Margaret Powell Stookey declared:

 "Here high on this beautiful hillside we have chosen a spot for our memorial--high above the life and turmoil of the city, glimpses of which we see though the protecting hills, our boulder stands and carries its message to the World--our thanks to our loved ones expressed in this simple way.
 High enough it stands that the sun in the morning touches it with its rays of promise and keeps it ever in a flood of light until the great golden ball sinks into the sea at the close of day--and back of it the towering strength of our wonderful mountains--the whole setting symbolic of their lives and deeds--towering strength and protection, blessings given, promises fulfilled and the close of day here only meaning the continuation of the Day Elsewhere."